KashmereLabs/permalink_web_archiver/README.md

 Webpages are filled with adware, noise and unnecessary parts.
 This app generates a short summary and detailed text, representation and stores it permanently to the Arweave permaweb.

+## Features
+### Article Archiving
+Companies come and go, web-servers shut down, content gets deleted all the time.
+Once an article is archived it will be preserved in the permaweb forever.

+### Article cleaning

+### Article tagging
+Automatic tag extraction for better organization, management and querying

+### Article summarization
+Automatically generated article summary for

+### Article Sentiment
+Article sentiment polarity scoring.

+### Rich Social Media cards
+Use of open graph tags for creating rich social media previews for all archived content.

+### Permaweb tags
+Tags added to permaweb include date published, author, keywords, original link for easy retrieval and organization of the collection of articles in permaweb.

 ## How it works